Lazard (LAZ)

 Share Issuance

-- In 2024, $64 million was used to satisfy employee tax obligations in lieu of share issuances upon the vesting of equity grants.
+- In the first quarter of 2023, $45 million was applied to satisfy employee tax obligations in lieu of share issuances upon vesting of equity grants.

 Outbound Investments